Ajayt036/About-Me/README.md

 Hi, I’m Ajay.
 A big-time Data enthusiast.
-A timeline of my journey to the world of Analytics.
+Below is the timeline of my journey to the world of Analytics.

 - 2016 - Completed Bachelors and started my first job as reported to a data analyst.
 Amazed by V lookup in excel, started learning Excel and SQL to prepare data and insights.
 - 2018 - Promoted to Data Analyst position two years later.
 Led a team of 3 members and started to automate Dashboard and key trends via Power BI and Tableau dashboard.